Personal computer: Smartphone

 Smartphones are often similar to tablet computers, the difference being that smartphones always have cellular integration.
 They are generally smaller than tablets, and may not have a slate form factor.

 Ultra-mobile PC

-The ultra-mobile PC (UMP) is a small tablet computer.
+The ultra-mobile PC (UMPC) is a small tablet computer.
 It was developed by Microsoft, Intel and Samsung, among others.
 Current UMPCs typically feature the Windows XP, Windows Vista, Windows 7, or Linux operating system, and low-voltage Intel Atom or VIA C7-M processors.

 Pocket PC

 A pocket PC is a hardware specification for a handheld-sized computer (personal digital assistant, PDA) that runs the Microsoft Windows Mobile operating system.
 It may have the capability to run an alternative operating system like NetBSD or Linux.
 Pocket PCs have many of the capabilities of desktop PCs.
 Numerous applications are available for handhelds adhering to the Microsoft Pocket PC specification, many of which are freeware.
 Microsoft-compliant Pocket PCs can also be used with many other add-ons like GPS receivers, barcode readers, RFID readers and cameras.

 In 2007, with the release of Windows Mobile 6, Microsoft dropped the name Pocket PC in favor of a new naming scheme: devices without an integrated phone are called Windows Mobile Classic instead of Pocket PC, while devices with an integrated phone and a touch screen are called Windows Mobile Professional.